 Biltmore Village, Biltmore Forest, Biltmore Park, Reynolds and Skyland are all considered South Asheville.
 The housing there runs the gamut.
 You can find everything from 5 bedroom, 6 bathroom mansions that are going for over a million dollars to 1 or 2 bedroom apartments.
 Though there are definitely neighborhoods in south Asheville, some of which have huge yards, it doesn’t have quite the same neighborhood-y vibe that you can experience in West Asheville or even Montford.
 There is pretty much every chain store you can think of in south Asheville but what’s missing is the creative vibe.

 Potential downside: Hendersonville Road is the main artery that’ll bring you into Asheville.
 Come rush hour, you can expect a fair amount of traffic.
+Plus, if you want to enjoy downtown or West Asheville, you’ll have to get back in the car.
+Or take the bus.

 Follow Tunnel Road out of downtown Asheville and you’ll end up in East Asheville.
 Haw Creek and Oakely are out that way.
 They’re slightly older communities that are a bit more spread out.
 Kenilworth is also considered East Asheville and draws a younger crowd, many of whom have families.
 Living in East Asheville puts you in a great position for jumping on the Blue Ridge Parkway as well as easy access to many of the same chains that you can find in south Asheville.